Tsunamis in lakes: Lake Tahoe

 Lake Tahoe may be endangered by a tsunami, due to faulting processes.
 Located in California and Nevada, it lies within an intermountain basin bounded by faults.
 Most of these faults are at the lake bottom or hidden in glaciofluvial deposits.
-Lake Tahoe has been effected by prehistoric eruptions, and in studies of the lake bottom sediments, a 10m high scarp has displaced the lake bottom sediments, indicating that the water was once displaced, generating a tsunami.
+Lake Tahoe has been affected by prehistoric eruptions, and in studies of the lake bottom sediments, a 10m high scarp has displaced the lake bottom sediments, indicating that the water was once displaced, generating a tsunami.
 A tsunami and seiche in Lake Tahoe can be treated as shallow-water long waves as the maximum water depth is much smaller than the wavelength.
 This demonstrates the impact that lakes have on tsunami wave characteristics, which is different from ocean tsunami wave characteristics because the ocean is deeper, and lakes are relatively shallow in comparison.
 With ocean tsunami, waves amplitudes only increase when the tsunami gets close to shore, however in lake tsunami, waves are generated and contained in a shallow environment.

 This would have a major impact on the 34,000 permanent residences along the lake, and on tourism in the area.
 Tsunami run-ups would leave areas near the lake inundated due to permanent ground subsidence attributed to the earthquake, with the highest run-ups and amplitudes being attributed to the seiches rather than the actual tsunami.
 Seiches cause damage because of resonance within the bays, reflecting the waves, where they combine to make larger standing waves.
 Lake Tahoe also experienced a massive collapse of the western edge of the basin that formed McKinney Bay around 50,000 years ago.
 This was thought to have generated a tsunami/seiche wave with a height approaching 330 ft.